remi-daigle/GIS_mapping_in_R/README.md

 ![Image bathymetry](https://github.com/remi-daigle/GIS_mapping_in_R/blob/master/worldwithpoly.png?raw=true)

+> **Challenge problem 2**
+> Can you plot a point on your home town?
+>

 ## Making nicer maps

-##### The `raster` package for basic maps that interact well with spatial objects we used above, unlike many other packages, this method 'plays nice' with other spatial object from the `sp` package and can be use proper projections etc.
+The `raster` package for basic maps that interact well with spatial objects we used above, unlike many other packages, this method 'plays nice' with other spatial object from the `sp` package and can be use proper projections etc.
 We can download polygons for Canada from [GADM](http://gadm.org/about) (amongst other sources) with the country code `"CAN"`, and level=1 indicates provinces, `0` would be the whole country.

     Canada <- getData('GADM', country="CAN", level=1)